 The INVALID state refers to a connection that has been seen to have problems in processing packets.

 Back to our rules.
 It does not allow NEW connections using ICMP to be made.
-This means attempts to ping this host will result in an error.
+That means attempts to ping that host will result in an error.

 Now you add the rules to take care of the outbound ICMP traffic in case you want to ping remote hosts.